| The resins used vary. The earliest resins used, back in the 1960s,

 repair. |

-By ten to fifteen years age it is common to find
+By around fifteen years age it is reasonably common to find

-that yachts hulls have a moderate to high moisture content.
+that yacht hulls have a moderate to high moisture content.
 Some

-may also have developed a few blisters.
+may also have developed a few blisters, often on the rudder blade.
 This is absolutely typical,

 and not necessarily a sign that there is anything terribly wrong